 Especially when you start seeing their ads in your Facebook news feed, click on the three dots at the top of the ad and select “Why am I seeing this ad?” you can see the customers they like to target with their ads.

-Or try searching a keyword or two that are related to your business.
+Or try searching for a keyword or two that are related to your business.
 See which other companies come up.
-By checking their “About Us” pages and feature descriptions, you can learn a lot about who your competitors are and what their target audience is.
+By checking their “About Us” pages and feature descriptions, you can learn a lot about your competitors and their target audience.

 Create buyer personas